NGO-Algorithm-Audit/unsupervised-bias-detection/README.md

 The tool is available as a web application on the [website](https://www.algorithmaudit.eu/bias_scan/) of Algorithm Audit.

 ## Case study – BERT-based disinformation classifier (Twitter1516 data set)
-A BERT-based disinformation classifier is trained on true and false tweets (n=1,057) from the Twitter1516 data set.
+A BERT-based disinformation classifier is trained on true and false tweets (n=1,057) from the [Twitter1516](https://www.dropbox.com/s/7ewzdrbelpmrnxu/rumdetect2017.zip?dl=0&file_subpath=%2Frumor_detection_acl2017) dataset.
 For this dataset, user and content features are [collected](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/data/Twitter_dataset/Twitter_API_data_collection.ipynb) from the Twitter API.
 More details on the training process of the BERT-based disinformation classifier can be found [here](https://github.com/NGO-Algorithm-Audit/Bias_scan/blob/master/classifiers/BERT_disinformation_classifier/BERT_Twitter_classifier.ipynb).
 ### Bias scan pipeline
 ![image](./images/Bias_scan_pipeline.png)